wingify/wingify.github.io/_posts/2019-12-03-wingify-towards-docker-kubernetes.markdown

   - Although there are different tools available for multiple languages but setting them up for each service on every server is not ideal.

 * **Load balancing**
-  - Adding and maintaning an extra entry point like nginx just to provide load balancing is an overhead.
+  - Adding and maintaining an extra entry point like nginx just to provide load balancing is an overhead.

 We are trying to tackle all these problems in an automated and easy way using Docker, Kubernetes and few open-source tools.